openesp/openesp/README.md

 ## Retirement notice
 >**NOTE: This project is no longer actively maintained.**
-The OpenESP project was originally started in 2010 to make it easier to deploy Solr in a well setup container, with start scripts, installer, security and documentation.
+The OpenESP project was originally started in 2010 to make it easier to deploy Solr in a well configured Tomcat container, with start scripts, installer, security and documentation.

 >Solr has since version 5.x been shipped as a standalone app with excellent start scripts (`bin/solr`), a central config file (`solr.in.sh`), SSL support, authentication support, Linux installer script as well as a well tuned production ready Jetty engine.
+Other containers such as Tomcat is not supported.
 Because of all this, we no longer see the need for OpenESP, and will contribute our efforts directly into improving Solr.